jlbradley1844/jlbradley1844.github.io/_drafts/why-dating-advice-is-oh-so-horrible.md

 difficult.
 Dating for betas is like interviewing for jobs.
 Here's why: because you are not compelling to many people, you will need meet a lot of other people, so that you can find some who might have interest in you.
-Worse yet, of those who do have interest, many will probably be betas that you do not find them attractive.
+Worse yet, of those who do have interest in you, many will probably be betas that you do not find them attractive.
 This means that the number of people you need to come in contact with may need to be an order of magnitude larger than the alphas to succeed.
 Is some of the